dineshgopal29/Wrangle_Data_Openstreet_SA_data/README.md

 # Wrangle OpenStreetMap Data - Project 4 Udacity

 ## DataSet
-I have used San Antonio City map for the project.
+I have chosen the San Antonio City map for the project.
 I have used a small subset of the map for analysis.

 https://www.openstreetmap.org/export#map=10/29.4587/-98.5178